ninekorn/sccsunity-voxel-portefolio-draft-wip/README.md

 sc

+And yes, i know, i don't even come close to other programmers projects regarding voxel terrain generation in unity3d. even outside of unity3d i've been struggling.

 I developed other projects in the past in Virtual reality (using the oculus rift cv1) for unity 2017.4.39f1 or 2017.4.40f1 :

 https://github.com/ninekorn/sccsvrunity-portefolio-draft-wip: